starshiptroopers/smtp2wr/README.md

 ## From Docker image

-Docker image isn't published yet.
+Docker image isn't published yet (working on it).
 But you can build your own image from sources with command:

 `make docker-build`